scikit-hep/mplhep/CONTRIBUTING.md

 If you would like to make a pull request please:

 1. Make a fork of the project
-2. Commit your changes to a feature branch of your fork push to your branch
+2. Install `pre-commit` and the project's `pre-commit` hooks
-3. Test your changes with `pytest`
+3. Commit your changes to a feature branch of your fork push to your branch
-3. Test formatting with `flake8` and run `black`.
+4. Test your changes with `pytest`
-4. Make a PR
+5. Make a PR

 ## Bug Reports